 This algorithm suggests that if you’re similar to your neighbours, then you are one of them.
 Let us consider a simple example, if apple looks more similar to peach, pear, and cherry (fruits) than monkey, cat or a rat (animals), then most likely apple is a fruit.

 Nearest Neighbours algorithm has been in action for the last sixty years.
 It is mainly used in statistical estimation and pattern recognition, as a non-parametric method, for regression and classification.
 The main aim of the K-Nearest Neighbor algorithm is to classify a new data point by comparing it to all previously seen data points.
 The classification of the k most similar previous cases are used for predicting the classification of the current data point.
 It is a simple algorithm which stores all available cases and classifies new cases based on a similarity measure (e.g., distance functions).
+Explore the data science course in India and around the globe available at your schedule.

 K-NN algorithm can be used for applications which require high accuracy as it makes highly accurate predictions.
 The quality of predictions is completely dependent on the distance measure.
 Thus, this algorithm is suitable for applications for which you have sufficient domain knowledge so that it can help you select an appropriate measure.